Code-Cornelius/CorAI/README.md

 ### Available version

-* *version 1.000* :  Released in September 2020.
-It was released in order for me to have a stable version that was compatible with my summer projects.
-There is still a lot to do on it.
-* *version 1.142* : Released in June 2021.
-The library is better documented, and better structured.
-It is now separated in the corresponding libraries, and there are tests for most of the functions.
-* *version 1.222* : Release in October 2021.
-Incorporate new financial functions, as well as neural networks functions.
-Estimator reworked.
 * *version 1.303*: Release in November 2021.
 The name of the library changed, most objects are simply exposed at the surface of the import.
 Pip downloading incorporated.
+* *version 1.304*: Release in January 2022.
+Dependencies to other libraries are lowered for increased compatibility.
-* *version 1.400*: Release in December 2021.
+* *version 1.400*: Release in March 2022.
 In this version, the library should have mostly correct utilities, and we incorporated the usage of PyTorch Lightning into the functionalities of CorAI.
 Lightning avoids some boilplates and has the same ideas as we had in CorAI, so we decide to reuse it.
-* *version 1.600* : Expected release: Summer 2022.
+* *version 1.600* : Expected release: Winter 2023.
 3D plots.

 ### General information

 The aim of this repository is to automatise and optimise classical python routines.
 We detail here the different directories available, which depends on the intended usage.

 Some functions are simple classical routines.
 Other files offer more advanced code, involving wrappers classes, classes objects, metaclasses…

 Finally, we are trying to incorporate some C++ routines in the code for very efficient code.
 This part is still in the project phase.

 ### How to use the Library?

     pip install Corai>=1.303